FAQs

 Do you have extended care?

-We offer "Stay & Play" twice a week from 12:30-2:30 where the children bring a snack and have free choice indoor & outdoor play.
+We offer "Stay & Play" twice a week from 12:30-2:30 where the children bring a lunch and have free choice indoor & outdoor play.
 This is offered on a first-come-first-serve basis.
-The fee is $10.
+The fee is $12.

 Do you have extracurricular programming?